SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 1. Writing a basic C++ module class
 2. Compiling the class into a plugin for use by FLReconstruct
-3. Scripting the loading and use of the plugin in FLReconstruct
+3. Scripting for use of the plugin by FLReconstruct
 4. Implementing runtime module configuration

 Getting your module to actually do something with the events that are